 This book presents a solid and provocative case for a type of Socratic agnosticism stressing the limits of the knowable.
 Vernon criticizes both the New atheists and the current crop of fundamentalists quite accurately in my opinion as taking a fundamentally incorrect view of what religion is and what part it might play in a person's broader intellectual framework.

 The book is easy to read in spite of its often highly abstract subject matter.
 Feb 14, Federico Mayr rated it really liked it Shelves: philosophy.
-To read this book, you must not be a "strong agnostic", but, rather, a "religious agnostic", that is someone to whom "God comes as a question".
+To read this book, you must not be a "strong agnostic", but, rather, a "religious agnostic", that is someone to whom "God comes as a question".go to site

 The Difference Between Atheists and Agnostics